LukeGarnham/Wired-and-Wiser-MS3/README.md

 - Added a **rel="noreferrer"** attribute to the social media links in the footer which open in a new window/tab.
 - Added a meta description in the head sections within the base.html template file.

+Here is the [Lighthouse report](static/images/readme-images/lighthouse-report.pdf) following the above changes.

 ### Database Schema